kuldeepbits24/Distributed-LMS-with-LLM-based-Tutoring-and-Raft-based-Data-Consistency/README.md

 ### Prerequisites

+- Use An Environment (may be conda)
-- Python 3.8+
+- Python 3.9+
 - grpcio
 - grpcio-tools
 - transformers
 - torch
 - `grpcio` and `grpcio-tools`
 - `transformers` library
-- Other Python dependencies: Install using `requirements.txt`
+- Other Python dependencies: Install using `requirements.txt` or one-by-one.
 - pip install -r requirements.txt
 - to install LLM COHERE:  python -m pip install cohere --upgrade
+- NO NEED TO CREATE PROTO FILE AGAIN IF THERE IS NO CHANGE IN THE CODE EXCEPT IP ADDRESS.

 ### Installation